 A number of observing programs have been established to provide either regular monitoring or targeted observations specifically designed to help support the Fermi science effort.
 Many of the programs listed below provide their datasets publicly as a service to the science community.
 These data are not part of the Fermi public dataset, so their use should be coordinated directly with the project leads.
 Please refer to each site for data usage and/or attribution information.
+We note that some of these resources, such as several of the Blazar Monitoring campaigns and the Pulsar Ephemerides database have not been continuously maintained over the full Fermi mission.
 For more information on coordinated observations with the LAT, please contact the LAT Multiwavelength Coordinating Group.

 The Fermi LAT Pulsar Timing Consortium (PTC) was formed before launch to organize regular radio and X-ray timing of over 200 pulsars to ensure that accurate and contemporaneous ephemerides are available for folding the LAT gamma-ray data to search for gamma-ray pulsations.
 This work is described by Smith, et al. (2008), and Weltevrede, et al. (2010).
 For energetic young pulsars, frequent monitoring is required to maintain phase connection in the presence of strong timing noise and glitches, so this work is of critical importance to the LAT science mission.
 Ephemerides and radio profiles used in published Fermi results have been made available through the FSSC.
 Since its inception, the PTC has expanded to timing of a sampling of pulsar from all parts of the period derivative vs period plane, to take advantage of Fermi's all-sky coverage to search for emission from unexpected pulsar categories.